lotricekCZ/ipk-project-2/README.md

 While UDP finite state automaton preserves same ammount of states as TCP finite state automaton, it is implemented as a "Queue" automaton. and as much as its transition functions rely on input alphabet comprised of Mealy inputs and outputs, it also utilises a queue of messages and a condition that some of these messages within the queue have triggered a timeout.
 It is quite uncertain whether it should be called queue or stack, as it does not always target first message in the queue, but it selects the first message that has triggered a retransmission timeout, but the logic is that the messages with lower priority are pushed both to the back and to the front based on their priority.
+The rules for this automaton are written as quintuple a/b, c/d/e, where
+  - `a` is a symbol read from stack or queue
+  - `b` is a symbol written to stack or queue,
+  - `c` is a mealy input and input symbol in our case
+  - `d` is a mealy output and output symbol in our case
+  - `e` is a timeout trigger for `a` and in code are written as a_b_c_d_e.
+For example the transition #/AUTH, (_/AUTH/_) between start and auth directly translates to empty_auth_nan_auth_no.
 ![](assets/UDP_Finite_state_automaton.svg)
 > UDP finite state automaton
 ## Implementation